Photo by Anastasia Panai / Shutterstock

 Caviar should never be served with a metallic utensil.
 Rather, it should be served using a non-metal spoon, or a caviar spoon made of bone, horn, tortoiseshell or mother-of-pearl.

-True caviar aficionados own and use a caviar server, usually a small, beautiful silver dish with an inner glass dish that nests on flaked ice to hold the caviar.
+If you’re wondering how to eat caviar, true aficionados own and use a caviar server, usually a small, beautiful silver dish with an inner glass dish that nests on flaked ice to hold the caviar.
 If you don’t have a caviar server, place the caviar in a small glass or porcelain bowl, inside of a larger bowl filled with crushed ice.
 As the ice melts, make sure that water doesn’t spill into your caviar.

-Enjoying caviar can be somewhat of a ritual.
+Enjoying a caviar dish can be somewhat of a ritual.
 Served mostly on blinis (Russian mini pancakes) or toast points, it’s considered a finger food, eaten as an hors d’oeuvre, and should be eaten in one or two small bites.
 Guest etiquette is key here: it’s considered poor manners to eat more than an ample serving of two ounces or about two spoonfuls.

-The most traditional Russian preparation for caviar is to serve it on toast points with creamy, artisanal butter.
+The most traditional Russian preparation for a caviar dish is to serve it on toast points with creamy, artisanal butter.
 A little tip my caviar-loving Russian friend, Juliette, shares: If the butter is dreamily creamy to spread, add a dash of heavy whipping cream and a splash of vodka to change its texture.

 The Europeans have softened the impact of caviar with the traditional preparation that most of us appreciate: finely chopped shallots or red onion, capers, cucumber, cooked and finely diced egg whites, and egg yolks cooked just right and presented separately, all served with crème fraiche on warmed blinis.
 And by the way, if you see me at the market with these items in my basket near Christmas, then you’ve caught me preparing my favorite Christmas Eve tradition.

+Wondering what to serve with caviar?
 Fine caviar is the perfect addition to tuna tartare shots, sushi, raw oysters, topped with potato and quail eggs, and even works well in a rich, creamy terrine to be served on lightly salted homemade chips.

 And while caviar is good for the palate and good for the spirit, it’s also good for us in moderation.
 I like to think it’s part of my fountain of youth program, as it contains beneficial minerals and collagen, and vitamins A, B, D and E. It’s low in calories, but very high in sodium.
 Due to its high levels of omega-3 fatty acids, of which caviar is a rich source, caviar has been found to elevate mood and was once suggested to alleviate depression.
-That said, it’s hard not to be happy when caviar is in front of you.
+That said, it’s hard not to be happy when a caviar dish is in front of you.
 Cheers!